ReevesA1/ansible-bootstrap/README1.md

 ### Make sure winget is installed
 - Windows 10 I for sure need to install winget I think windows 11 is good to go
-  - go to windows store and search for "app installer"
+  - go to windows store and make sure all apps  are updated
+  - and search for "app installer"
 ### Setup Latest PowerShell
 - Install Winget with the latest version of Powershell.
   - FYI I need to use winget version to allow the installation of modules, because choco wouldn’t because of where the directory is stored under choco?.